zwcloud/EchoLogger/README.md

 Sometimes, one just want to watch a variable in real time.
 But under certain circumstance, we can't just use the built-in features from the IDE and the operation system.

-My use case is,
+My circumstance is,
 * The console won't work realtimely in a unit test project in VS2017:
-[`AllocConsole`](https://docs.microsoft.com/en-us/windows/console/allocconsole): not work, (maybe the console is already occupied by the host program of the unit test)
+  - [`AllocConsole`](https://docs.microsoft.com/en-us/windows/console/allocconsole): not work, (maybe the console is already occupied by the host program of the unit test)
-`Process.Start("cmd.exe")` and write to it's `StandardInput` stream: tried all the methods from the Internet, but it doesn't work: window not shown.
+  - `Process.Start("cmd.exe")` and write to it's `StandardInput` stream: tried all the methods from the Internet, but it doesn't work: window not shown.

-# The `Debug.WriteLine` won't work
+* The `Debug.WriteLine` won't work
 The xUnit/VStest framework doesn't show any text written by `Debug.WriteLine`, `Console.WriteLine` and `Trace.WriteLine`.
 They said we can just use a [`ITestOutputHelper`](https://xunit.github.io/docs/capturing-output.html) to capture the output.
 But no, we don't want to capture, we want real-time log.

 So, all the methods provided by built-in features of IDE and OS failed to met my realtime needs.
-I decided to write one myself, which is pretty easy.
+Then I decided to write one myself, which is pretty easy.

 # How